Google BigQuery Output Tool

 Use the Google BigQuery Output tool to write data from Designer to the tables in Google BigQuery.
 See Google BigQuery for information about known limitations.

 This tool is not automatically installed with

-Log in to Google BigQuery
+Log in to Google BigQuery - Authentication Mode

-You can log in to Google BigQuery with service-to-service or end user credentials.
+You can log in to Google BigQuery with Service-to-Service or End user credentials.

-Use Service-to-service authentication over End user authentication whenever possible.
+Use Service-to-Service authentication over End user authentication whenever possible.
 Managing distinct keys for various applications authenticating for the same service account allows the revocation of access for a specific application without requiring the other applications to update their authentication credentials.

 Contact your Google Cloud Administrator for help with your Google BigQuery credentials.

-Service-to-service authentication requires a Google Service Account File, also known as a service account JSON key file.
+Service-to-Service authentication requires a Google Service Account File, also known as a service account JSON key file.

-- In Authentication mode, select Service-to-Service.
+- Under the Authentication drop-down, select Service-to-Service.

 - In Authentication mode, select End user.